Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Objects

-* Objects (files) have a `Key`
+* Objects (files) have a `Key`(The object name is the Key, the data is the Value)
   * The key is the **FULL path**
   * The key is composed of **prefix + object name**
-  * There’s no concept of “directories” within buckets despite of UI
+  * A Folder is a `shared prefix` for grouping objects
-  * Just keys with very long names that contain slashes (“/”)
+  * Just keys with very long names that contain slashes ("/")
 * Object `Values` are the content of the body
-  * Max Object Size is 5TB
-  * If uploading more than 5GB, must use “multi-part upload”
-* `Metadata` (list of text key / value pairs – system or user metadata)
 * `Tags` (Unicode key / value pair – up to 10) – useful for security / lifecycle

+!!! note

+    An objects consists of:

+    * Key (the name of the object)
-* `Version ID` (if versioning is enabled)
+    * Version ID (if versioning is enabled)
+    * Value (actual data)
+    * Metadata (list of text key / value pairs – system or user metadata)
+    * Subresources
+    * Access control information

+### Multipart Upload

+* Multipart upload uploads objects in parts independently, in parallel and in any order
+* Performed using the S3 Multipart upload API
+* It is recommended for objects of 100 MB or larger
+* Can be used for objects from 5 MB up to 5 TB
+* Must be used for objects larger than **5 GB**

 ### Versioning

+> Versioning is a means of keeping multiple variants of an object in the same bucket

-* You can version your files in Amazon S3
+* Use versioning to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket
+* Versioning-enabled buckets enable you to recover objects from accidental deletion or overwrite
 * It is enabled at the **bucket level**
-* Same key overwrite will increment the “version”: 1, 2, 3....
+* Same key overwrite will increment the "version": 1, 2, 3....
 * It is best practice to version your buckets
   * Protect against unintended deletes (ability to restore a version)
   * Easy roll back to previous version
 * Notes:
-  * Any file that is not versioned prior to enabling versioning will have version “null”
+  * Any file that is not versioned prior to enabling versioning will have version "null"
   * Suspending versioning does not delete the previous versions

 ### Security